 Subproperties: E13 Attribute Assignment.
 P140 assigned attribute to (was attributed by): E1 CRM Entity

 Quantification: one to many (0,n:0,1)

-Scope note: This property indicates an instance of E18 Physical Thing that was assigned by an instance of A6 Group Declaration Event as remains of the target of this instance of A6 Group Declaration Event.
+Scope note: This property relates an instance of E18 Physical Thing to the instance of A6 Group Declaration Event that declares it to be remains of some previously existing whole..